FREE TRAINING!

 For example, say I’m in the mood for some chocolate.
 One of my favorite chocolates is the Lindt 85% chocolate bar.
 Because I’m autistic and pay attention to the details of food because it influences my behaviors and portions around the food, I know that the bar has 2 columns and 5 rows making the bar have a total of 10 squares.
 One of the most appalling things to me is when people eat the chocolate without breaking the chocolate according to the pre-molded lines.
 THERE ARE PEOPLE WHO WILL JUST RANDOMLY BREAK OFF A CHUNK OF THE CHOCOLATE AND NOT BREAK OFF THE INDIVIDUAL SQUARES!
 I seriously cannot understand it.
 Anyways, for me, I always have to eat an entire row or multiple rows of the chocolate.
 I cannot eat 1 square or 3 squares because then, the bar would no longer be a "perfect" rectangle.
 However, if I had a bar that’s 3 columns instead of 2, I would be able to eat 3 squares and wouldn’t be able to eat 2 or 4.
 So you see, how I eat is wholly dependent on how my mind feels about the way the food looks when I finish.

 It's worth noting that chocolate is an easy example.
 The foods I usually ended up bingeing on were foods that are “uneven” that is to say, there’s no tangible way of making them look complete or incomplete like with chocolate.
-For these foods (and I talk about this at length in my post 3 more autistic traits that are actually ED behaviors), I say that the food has to be “smoothed out.”
+For these foods (and I talk about this at length in my post 3 more ED behaviors that are ACTUALLY autistic traits), I say that the food has to be “smoothed out.”
 Two examples of foods that I always have in the house are peanut butter and yogurt.

 When I went through extreme hunger, my body was like, “neat rules, but they’re going out the window!”
 I consumed jars upon jars of nut butters in days and I could easily eat an entire 1kg tub of full-fat Greek yogurt in less than 5 minutes.
 This was very important for me to go through.
 Not only because it literally forced me to break these restrictive rules I had around portions, but my body physically needed all those calories.